someengineering/resoto.com/docs/getting-started/install-resoto/aws/cloudformation/index.md

    ![kubectl output command](./img/eks-cfn-output.png)

 6. Copy the value of `ResotoEKSConfigCommandXXXX` and paste it into your terminal.
-This will configure your `kubectl` to connect to the EKS cluster.
-This requires the `aws` command line client to be installed and configured as well as the `kubectl` command line client.
+This will configure `kubectl` to connect to the EKS cluster.

 ## Launching the Web UI